KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:----:|:----:|:------:|
 |   | str | bool |

-Return True if the slot is on the link `link_name`.
+Return true if the slot is on the link `link_name`.

 #### VPoint.link_pos()